aaronparker/aaronparker.github.io/_posts/2012-03-05-delivering-office-with-app-v-sequencer-recommendations.md

     <td>
       <p style="font-size: small;">
         User-level proxy server and other browser settings.
-Ensure that proxy settings aren&#8217;t cached in the package
+Ensure that proxy settings aren't cached in the package
       </p>
     </td>
   </tr>